 Create or Suggest your ideas for new research-related Training Events

 NINE DTP welcomes suggestions from our award-holders around the kind of events they would like to see run.
-We are particularly keen to encourage and support Student-led events.
+We are particularly keen to encourage and support student-led events.

 These events can be for internal or external audiences, for DTP students or the wider PGR community.